top of page

 Features of the Packing Shed and Patient's Shelter of state-level cultural heritage significance also include:

-• Form and layout: central open-sided vegetable packing area, adjacent vegetable storeroom to the west, farm equipment storeroom to the north, staffroom, staff and patient toilets (including urinal in patients' toilet) to south, and a servery kitchenette onto to an attached open-sided shelter for patients to east
+• Form and layout: central open-sided vegetable packing area, adjacent vegetable storeroom to the west, farm equipment storeroom to the north, staffroom, staff and patient toilets (including urinal in patients' toilet) to the south, and a servery kitchenette onto an attached open-sided shelter for patients to the east

 • Materials: concrete floors; face brick walls; flat sheet-lined eaves; timber-framed glass louvred windows